aggVishal/Calculator/README.md

-CALCULATOR
+CALCULATOR:
 It includes functions like add, subtract, devide two numbers.
-It can also clear the data inserted
+It can also clear the data inserted.